Meldrum's acid: Synthesis of ketenes

 These ketenes can be isolated using flash vacuum pyrolysis (FVP).
-Ketenes are highly electrophilic and can undergo addition reaction with a range of other chemicals, particularly ketene cycloadditions, or dimerisation to diketene.
+Ketenes are highly electrophilic and can undergo addition reactions with a range of other chemicals, particularly ketene cycloadditions, or dimerisation to diketene.
 With this approach it is possible to form new C–C bonds, rings, amides, esters, and acids:

 Alternately, the pyrolysis can be performed in solution, to obtain the same results without isolating the ketene, in a one-pot reaction.
 The ability to form such diverse products makes Meldrum's acid a very useful reagent for synthetic chemists.

 History

 The compound is named after Andrew Norman Meldrum who reported its synthesis in 1908.
-He misidentified its structure as a β-lactone of β-hydroxyisopropylmalonic acid; the correct structure, the bislactone of 1,3-dioxane was reported in 1948.
+He misidentified its structure as a carboxylic acid based on its unusually high acidity, identifying it as the β-lactone of β-hydroxyisopropylmalonic acid; the correct structure, the bislactone of 1,3-dioxane was reported in 1948.